 open/close all folders

-Officer Clancy in this vintage Australian ad for Fanta.
+- Officer Clancy in this vintage Australian ad for Fanta.

-The first American dub of Rurouni Kenshin had the cops sporting Irish accents; fortunately this tested so poorly that it went back for redubbing before the commercial release.
+- The first American dub of Rurouni Kenshin had the cops sporting Irish accents; fortunately this tested so poorly that it went back for redubbing before the commercial release.

-Patlabor fell into this trope more or less by accident (there is no evidence they did the research), by giving their (half) Japanese-American New York Cop the very Irish (and noted) name of Clancy, Kanuka Clancy (a Shout Out to Tom Clancy).
+- Patlabor fell into this trope more or less by accident (there is no evidence they did the research), by giving their (half) Japanese-American New York Cop the very Irish (and noted) name of Clancy, Kanuka Clancy (a Shout-Out to Tom Clancy).
 It helped a lot of fans with the Fridge Logic of why someone from Hawaii would join the NYPD.

-In the English dub of SD Gundam Force, one of the mobile police officers in Neotopia has a distinctly Irish accent.
+- In the English dub of SD Gundam Force, one of the mobile police officers in Neotopia has a distinctly Irish accent.

-Comics where Mickey Mouse is a detective (often Mickey's on-again, off-again freelance job) have a beefy uniformed police chief named O'Hara as Mickey's boss.
+- Comics where Mickey Mouse is a detective (often Mickey's on-again, off-again freelance job) have a beefy uniformed police chief named O'Hara as Mickey's boss.
 He originally appeared with an accent, though in the 1960s it was dropped.
 In a few later cartoons (notably on House of Mouse), O'Hara did appear with an accent.
 And it's back, too, in most new comics produced since the 1990s.
 It must be noted that with or without the accent, Mickey's O'Hara is a competent, long-suffering cop whose real problem isn't his own weakness — it's that his chief of detectives, Mr. Casey, is an overconfident blunderer (whom Mickey has inadvertently upstaged many times, leading to a friendly rivalry).

-Chief O'Reilly from the Bananaman comic book and animated series, who was a parody/homage of Chief O'Hara from Batman.
+- Chief O'Reilly from the Bananaman comic book and animated series, who was a parody/homage of Chief O'Hara from Batman.

-X-Men Noir is set in 1937, and Chief Eric Magnus is an Eastern European immigrant cop who is bitter over being discriminated against by the Irish-American cops who dominate the NYPD; he claims he failed the Sergeant's Exam three times just because he doesn't have a shred of Irish heritage.
+- X-Men Noir is set in 1937, and Chief Eric Magnus is an Eastern European immigrant cop who is bitter over being discriminated against by the Irish-American cops who dominate the NYPD; he claims he failed the Sergeant's Exam three times just because he doesn't have a shred of Irish heritage.
 It's never explicitly spelled out, but it's notable that none of the members of his clandestine "Brotherhood" are Irish, either.

-Irish cops aplenty in the movie Blown Away, set in present-day Boston.
-To judge from this movie, it seems that the Boston Police Department recruits solely from those fresh of the potato boat from Ireland.
+- Irish cops aplenty in the movie Blown Away, set in present-day Boston.
+To judge from this movie, it seems that the Boston Police Department recruits solely from those fresh off the potato boat from Ireland.

 I'll believe ya when me shit turns purple and smells like rainbow sherbet.